Indrajitnaiya09/hinge_health_interactive_tree/README.md

 ```

-Using postman do GET / POST http://localhost:3000/interactive_nodes
+Using postman do GET / POST http://localhost:3000/api/tree
-NOTE: as of now `/api/tree` routing is not implemented.

 ```
 body:
 {